awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-update-and-redeploy-application.md

 sed -i '' 's/#fff/#768331/g' wp-content/themes/twentyfifteen/style.css
 ```

-## Redeploy the Site<a name="tutorials-wordpress-update-and-redeploy-application-deploy-updates"></a>
+## Redeploy the site<a name="tutorials-wordpress-update-and-redeploy-application-deploy-updates"></a>

 Now that you've modified the site's code, use Amazon S3 and CodeDeploy to redeploy the site\.

-Bundle and upload the changes to Amazon S3, as described in [Bundle the Application's Files into a Single Archive File and Push the Archive File](tutorials-wordpress-upload-application.md#tutorials-wordpress-upload-application-bundle-and-push-archive)\. \(As you follow those instructions, remember that you do not need to create an application\.\) Give the new revision the same key as before \(**WordPressApp\.zip**\)\.
+Bundle and upload the changes to Amazon S3, as described in [Bundle the application's files into a single archive file and push the archive file](tutorials-wordpress-upload-application.md#tutorials-wordpress-upload-application-bundle-and-push-archive)\. \(As you follow those instructions, remember that you do not need to create an application\.\) Give the new revision the same key as before \(**WordPressApp\.zip**\)\.
 Upload it to the same Amazon S3 bucket you created earlier \(for example, **codedeploydemobucket**\)\.

 Use the AWS CLI, the CodeDeploy console, or the CodeDeploy APIs to redeploy the site\.